 - Large pieces of the ice sheet blow out into open water (sometimes with fishermen or sailors on them).

 - Large open areas known as polynyas are common.
-At ice level, large open areas are hard to see from more than a mile away.
+At ice level, large open areas are hard to see from more than half a mile away.

 - Pressure ridges occur roughly every mile or so.
 They are often bigger than on smaller lakes.

 - If something goes wrong you are more likely to be far from shore.

 - New black ice can sometimes form over a huge area.
 It is especially vulnerable to being broken up by wind.

 - Some big lakes have shipping traffic which adds another set of problems.

 Big ice warrants an extra degree of caution and experience.
 Go slowly and use your test pole a lot.
 Be well prepared to rescue yourself and others.
 Either wear cold water protection or bring dry clothes in a water proof bag.
 Big ice can be great fun to explore but it is inherently higher risk and needs to be approached accordingly.

 A number of years ago, the widest part of Lake Champlain had four inches of great, new, black ice.
 Several of us went exploring in our iceboats.
 The wind was about 5 mph, enough to move along at about 15 mph.
 It had just started to snow lightly leaving a thin cover on the ice.
 We were a couple miles off shore when the person in the lead boat, saw a slight line in the snow and stopped abruptly, within a few feet of the line.
 It was a recently re-frozen lead about 50 feet wide that had half an inch of ice!
 This was a disaster narrowly avoided.
 Only one person in the group had a wet suit on.
 Clothing that provides cold water protection is an especially good idea on big ice since there are lots of new ways to get very cold and wet, far from home.